andistuder/ruby-hack/README.md

 # Setup

-You need to have Ruby installed.
+You need to have Ruby & Bundler installed.
 Then do:
 ```
-gem install bundler
 bundle install
 ```